segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-audiences/index.md

 1. Before connecting to the TikTok Audiences destination, you must have a [TikTok Ads Manager](https://www.tiktok.com/business/en-US/solutions/ads-manager){:target="_blank"} account.

+### TikTok Audience Segments

-2. You must also have an audience segment created in your TikTok Advertising account.
-You can send Engage audiences to an existing audience segment, or you can create a new audience in TikTok.
+You must have an audience segment created in your TikTok Advertising account.
+You can send Engage audiences to an existing audience segment, or you can create a new audience.
 Please take note of the `audience_id` as this will be required to send Engage audiences to TikTok.
+See [Create An Audience below for instructions]()on how to create a TikTok audience segment.

+#### Create a TikTok Audience

+- Follow the steps below to create an audience in Segment:

+1. Go to New Mapping and select Create Audience
+2. On the `Add test event` pannel - Click on `Load Sample Event`
+3. On the `Select mappings` pannel - Fill in the mappings accordingly
+4. On the `Send test event` pannel - Click `Test Mapping`
+5. You audience is created!
+Take note of the `audience_id` from the response as you will need it when creating additional mappings.

+> info ""
+> You can use the same mapping to create as many audiences as you would like.
+You just need to change the audience name and click the `Test Mapping` button again.

+> You can create duplicate audience since TikTok does not restrict users from having multple audiences with the same name, if you click `Test Mapping` mulitple times you will create audiences with the same name.
+However, each audience will have its own unique `audience_id`

+> You do not need to update the status of the mapping to `enabled`.

-See TikTok's [Create/Delete an audience segment](https://ads.tiktok.com/marketing_api/docs?id=1739940583739393){:target="_blank"} for instructions on how to create a TikTok audience segment.
+- See TikTok's [Create/Delete an audience segment](https://ads.tiktok.com/marketing_api/docs?id=1739940583739393){:target="_blank"} for instructions on how to create a TikTok audience segment.

 ### Connect the TikTok Audiences destination